 Most people book 8 months to as much as 18 months in advance.
 You can always cancel, but of course you have to outlay the money for the deposit.
 Refunds on deposits are slow, however, and may take up to two months.

 Since we are a top producing Cruise Only Travel Agency, we have better buying power than over 90% of the travel agencies across the country.
 Our margins are often better because we buy in bulk.
 Often we have group rates that your local agent doesn’t have.
 We are informed immediately of special offers and sales.
 Our agents are trained to ask for the best deal and most corporate intensive agencies are not.
 By specializing in cruises, we’re also very good at finding them at the best prices, often passing on our margins to you in the form of greater discounts.

 Very good question and one you should ask any agency you’re working with.
 We’re a member of the International Cruise Council of Australia, Travel Agents Licence No 32070.
 You may contact the cruise line that you are considering and ask them about us.
 We can give you references of other clients in your area.
 We will be glad to give you any information that will make you feel comfortable with us.

-We are a top preforming Cruise Portal in Australia, and are able to offer the best cruise deals available.
+We are a top preforming cruise portal in Australia, and are able to offer the best cruise deals available.
 Our agents are passionate about their job, and provide exceptional service.
 This is why we often see customers coming back and booking multiple cruises with us.
-You may be hesitant at first, but check out our site, or give us a call, and you’ll notice the quality of our agents, the great rates of our cruises, and the overall CruiseAway difference.
+If you are feeling hesitant check out our website or give us a call, and you’ll notice the quality of our agents, the great rates of our cruises, and the overall CruiseAway difference.